whitneyburton/portfolios/students/1610-back/drew-palazzari/drew_mod_two_portfolio.markdown

-# (Your Name) - (M1/M2/M3/M4) Portfolio
+# Drew Palazzari - Module 2 Portfolio

 ## End of Module Reflection

-What did you get technically and professionally out of this module?
-How are you going to use it in the future?
+I came into Module 2 with a desire to not fall behind like I did in Module 1.
+I will do all the homework, every night.

 ## Self-Evaluated Rubric Scores